wpernath/quarkus-grumpycat/README.md

 And do not forget: There are still other enemies who can hit you!

-### Future of multi player
-I am currently working on specialied multi player features for the player
-- A magic bolt (flying into the direction where they were fired, killing or stunning enemies and players)
-- A magic protection shield around yourself (15 seconds).
-Enemies or other players can't hurt you
-- A magic fire circle around yourself (15 seconds or hitting up to 5 enemies / players).
-- A magic invisible nebula around yourself (enemies can see and thus can't attack you, enemies might find another player to attack them in this time)

 ## Running the applications in dev mode
 You need at least Java 11 and Maven 3.8.5 to develop for this project.
 You also need to install NodeJS for the client.